carlos4ndre/intercom/README.md

 ### Solution

-* Used reposity pattern to abstract the data source, which currently is a plain text file with all customer data, this will allow for easier transition into a database
+* Used repository pattern to abstract the data source, which currently is a plain text file with all customer data, this will allow for easier transition into a database
 * Used type hint for reducing type mistakes
 * Added security checks
 * Added unit and integration tests